Teacher Trainings

 Participants must be in good fitness and health and equipped for sudden changes in weather or long periods of inclement weather.
 Participants must be able to walk short distances over uneven, slippery coastal terrain carrying up to 25 pounds of personal and group gear and longer distances with a day pack.
 No previous kayak experience is necessary, but participants must be capable of getting in and out of a kayak and of paddling a kayak for a few hours at a time.
 Participants must sit comfortably in a sea kayak with a 20″ cockpit, ensuring proper accommodation for the hips.
 Participants must be able to manage physical, emotional, and dietary needs in a backcountry setting.
 The group will be 2+ hours from definitive medical care at most times.
 Please see the course overview for more information.

-Three professional development credits are available for this course through the University of Alaska Anchorage for an additional fee of $119.
-Information on the credit requirements, including how to register and pay for the credit through UAA, are available from the links below.
+Three professional development credits are available for this course through the office of Professional and Continuing Education (PACE) at the University of Alaska Anchorage for an additional fee of $119.
+Information on the credit requirements and how to register and pay for the credit are available from the links below.

 Exploring Prince William Sound: Sea Kayaking